 The hotel was one of the wildest spots in the Wild West, with reportedly over 26 known deaths that occurred here, with many more unreported.
-The majority of them being gun-related.
+The majority of them are gun-related.
 You can even see gun holes in the walls throughout the hotel.